How to Put Out the Flames of Employee Burnout

 How to Prevent and Reduce Burnout

 - Options: Offer employees options, including work flexibility, and opportunities for career growth when possible.
-When it’s not, help them understand why.
+When such options aren’t available, help them understand why.

-- Communicate: Regular communication lets managers know about questions before they become problems and problems before they become messes.
-This must be a two-way street.
+- Communicate: Use regular, two-way communication to let managers know about questions before they become problems and problems before they become messes.

-- Choose the Right Talent: One of the most important choices in building a healthy team is understanding what your prospective employees want and expect from their job when you hire.
+- Choose the Right Talent: Understand what your prospective employees want and expect from their job to build healthy teams.

 - Community: Help your employees feel they’re part of something bigger.
 Some organizations do this through a common mission, others through competition.

-- Make Rest & Relaxation a Priority: Employees need to be able to have a life outside of work.
+- Make Rest & Relaxation a Priority: Encourage your team to take regular breaks and seize opportunities to rejuvenate.
+Employees also need to have a life outside of work.
 Businesses affect work-life balance by the way they schedule work and through policies surrounding the ability to take time off.

 Retention Strategies 101

-Employee burnout is real and handling it properly can help improve worker retention, boost employee satisfaction, and increase your bottom line.
+Employee burnout is real and handling it properly can improve worker retention, boost employee satisfaction, and increase your bottom line.
 But you must be willing to look past pay and benefits to realize the central role that work schedules play in overall job satisfaction and productivity.
-See how Shiftboard can help you optimize workforce operations through strategic employee scheduling, hourly employee retention, and reduced chaos.